"Home - is where I want to be / But I guess I'm already there

 No quiz today and you need to get started right away.
 I usually stand at the door and give the handout with the poems to the students as they enter (and tell them to start looking at it right away).
 For more specifics on the actual poems and songs - see the notes below next to the Poems & Songs handout and the notes on my Lesson Notes on the Poems (in my handwriting - also found below)

 As with most (though not the last) Poems Before, break the students into small groups (it is usually best and quickest if you do this by just pointing.
-There are 7 poems to be distributed, and some of the poems are large - so you will be making the groups larger than the 2-3 students in past assignments of this type.
-You should encourage groups to split the especially long poems (and give these more students) into sections - tackled by mini-groups within their group.
+There are 9 poems to be distributed, and some of the poems are large - you will need to purposefully make the groups for those poems larger (perhaps 3-4 students instead of the usual 2).
+You should encourage those larger groups to split the especially long poems (and give these more students) into sections - tackled by mini-groups within their group.
+There are also a few poems, quotes, and a song that you will do together as a class

 Once you begin the discussion, remind students that they are to write notes directly on their handouts as the group is reading the poem aloud (always how they should begin their presentation).
 Anything is fine - but as always with poetry - What is the story?
 What is taking place?
 See my page On Poetry.
 They can link it to other things - but first we need to figure out what's happening in the poem.
 Here are the poems and songs See the PDF of my copy of the Poems with my Notes - for my take on the poems - the things I'd be sure to bring up.

-The Poems with my Notes: PDF - This was done on an earlier incarnation of the poems before In Our Time - but most of the poems in the handout below are also here.
+The Poems with my Notes: PDF - This is made from a combination of earlier incarnations of the poems, along with the most recent.
+You will find poems repeated as there are different editions of the handout.
 Obviously, every teacher, just as every student will have a different take on these poems and songs (just as I would expect them to add and subtract their own verse).
 I believe these poems and song compliment what is happening in the next lesson - note there are no notes for the last page of this packet as they are revisited poems (and a text).

-The novel, In Our Time, has many settings, many ideas, and many themes.
+The novel, The House on Mango Street, has many ideas, and many themes.
 The poems - as always - cover some of the ideas and themes that will be encountered in the book.
-Some of these include - leaving behind your childhood, where is home, bullfighting, war, and the effects of what happens to us when we are you - on what we become when we are older.
+Some of these include - what exactly is "home", the idea of the "other", women's place in society, find our true path

 In most of my handouts that have text to be analyzed - I make sure to leave a wide margin for the students to write notes (both as they're reading and as we talk about the texts as a class).
 I will usually have these on a desk by the door and students will grab or be given one as they enter the room.
 These poems are given plenty of room for students to take notes on.